Glossary

 What are the benefits of tokenization for the payment methods market?

-Currently, the tokenization method is already being used in the segment of payment methods to bring greater security to the processing of digital payments, keeping the user's sensitive information confidential.
-This is an even more efficient method than common cryptography as a barrier in antifraud solutions.
+Currently, the tokenization method is already being used in the segment of payment methods To bring greater security to digital payment processing, keeping sensitive user information confidential.
+This is an even more efficient method than common encryption as a barrier in... antifraud solutions.

 Some of the benefits brought to the banking and payments sector by tokenization include the following: